Titouan75/ts-method/README.md

 # About My Timestamping Process

 I care deeply about the integrity of my creative work — whether poetry, photography, or documentary.
-To protect and date each piece I share, I use OpenTimestamps, a free and open protocol that records a unique cryptographic fingerprint of my files in a public, tamper-proof ledger (Bitcoin).
+To protect and date each piece I share, I use OpenTimestamps, a free and open protocol that records a unique cryptographic fingerprint of my files in a public, tamper-proof ledger.

 This use of blockchain is purely archival — with no tokens, no NFTs, and no financial transaction.
 The timestamp remains invisible in the file, but can independently verify that I held the original version at a specific date.